benjaminion/upgrading-ethereum-book/README.md

 ### Diagrams

-Diagrams have been created in [drawio.com](https://www.drawio.com/) desktop application, version 27.0.9.
+Diagrams have been created in [drawio.com](https://www.drawio.com/) desktop application, [version 28.1.2](https://github.com/jgraph/drawio-desktop/releases/tag/v28.1.2).
 The script in _bin/util/drawio2svg.sh_ converts a drawio file to one or more SVG files.

 Source files for all diagrams are in the _src/diagrams_ directory.
 The font used is the _Gloria Hallelujah_ Google font.